TanishaKr07/HolidayRecipesClassifier/README.md

 This grouped summary allowed us to examine how nutritional content (calories) and user preferences (average ratings) vary across different calorie groups and homemade status, providing insight into potential patterns in recipe composition and user favorability.

 ## Assessment of Missingness
-The "review" column in our holiday recipes dataframe has a significant amount of missing values, so we decided to assess its missingness in relation to the other columns in the dataframe.
+The `'review'` column in our holiday recipes dataframe has a significant amount of missing values, so we decided to assess its missingness in relation to the other columns in the dataframe.

 # NMAR Analysis
-We believe the missingness in the 'review' column is NMAR.
+We believe the missingness in the `'review'` column is NMAR.
 This is because individuals who feel indifferent about a recipe are less likely to leave a review—they may feel there’s nothing noteworthy to share.
 In contrast, users with stronger emotional responses, whether positive or negative, are more motivated to take the time to leave a review.
 For instance, someone who thoroughly enjoyed a recipe is more likely to go through the effort of writing a positive review.

 # Missingness Dependency
-We examined the missingness of the 'review' column in our holiday recipes dataframe by testing the dependency of its missingness.
-We are investigating whether the missingness in the 'review' column depends on the 'minutes' column, which represents the preparation time of the recipe in minutes, and the "n_steps" column, which represents the number of steps in the recipe.
+We examined the missingness of the `'review'` column in our holiday recipes dataframe by testing the dependency of its missingness.
+We are investigating whether the missingness in the `'review'` column depends on the `'minutes'` column, which represents the preparation time of the recipe in minutes, and the `'n_steps'` column, which represents the number of steps in the recipe.

 **Reviews & Minutes**

-*Null Hypothesis:* The missingness of reviews does not depend on the minutes required to prepare the recipe.
+**Null Hypothesis:** The missingness of reviews does not depend on the minutes required to prepare the recipe.

-*Alternative Hypothesis:* The missingness of reviews does depend on the minutes required to prepare the recipe.
+**Alternative Hypothesis:** The missingness of reviews does depend on the minutes required to prepare the recipe.

-*Test Statistic:* The absolute difference in mean in the minutes of the distribution of the group with missing reviews and the distribution of the group without missing reviews.
+**Test Statistic:** The absolute difference in mean in the minutes of the distribution of the group with missing reviews and the distribution of the group without missing reviews.

-*Significance Level:* 0.05
+**Significance Level:** 0.05

-**PLOTLY PLOT REQUIRED!!**
+<iframe
+  src="assets/histogram-minutes-by-review.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 We ran a permutation test by shuffling the missingness of reviews for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.
 The observed difference in minutes for the recipes with missing reviews v/s the recipes without missing reviews was 94.419.
 The resultant p-value of 0.034 was < 0.05 (our significance level).
 Therefore, we reject the null hypothesis, and conclude that the missingness of reviews does depend on the minutes required to prepare the recipe.

 One plausible explanation is that people may prefer quicker recipes, especially during the busy holiday season, and are more likely to leave reviews for recipes that are convenient and time-efficient.

 **Reviews & Number of Steps**

-*Null Hypothesis:* The missingness of reviews does not depend on the number of steps in the recipe.
+**Null Hypothesis:** The missingness of reviews does not depend on the number of steps in the recipe.

-*Alternative Hypothesis:* The missingness of reviews does depend on the number of steps in the recipe.
+**Alternative Hypothesis:** The missingness of reviews does depend on the number of steps in the recipe.

-*Test Statistic:* The absolute difference in mean in the number of steps of the distribution of the group with missing reviews and the distribution of the group without missing reviews.
+**Test Statistic:** The absolute difference in mean in the number of steps of the distribution of the group with missing reviews and the distribution of the group without missing reviews.

-*Significance Level:* 0.05
+**Significance Level:** 0.05

 We ran another permutation test by shuffling the missingness of review for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

 The observed difference in the number of steps for the recipes with missing reviews v/s the recipes without missing reviews was -0.389.
 The resultant p-value of 0.413 was > 0.05 (our significance level).
 Therefore, we fail to reject the null hypothesis, and conclude that the missingness of reviews does not depend on the number of steps in the recipe.

 ---